 She also represents insured clients in connection with high exposure litigation, catastrophic losses, and “bet the company” cases.
 Rhonda works closely with clients to develop litigation strategies that limit exposure and prevent escalation, and clients rely on her courtroom savvy, business mindedness, and tenacity to guide their matters to a favorable conclusion.
 Rhonda has experience litigating before federal and state courts, where she has tried multiple cases to verdict.

 A well-rounded litigator, Rhonda began her career with a focus on real estate and commercial litigation.
 She later gained experience handling construction litigation, with a particular focus on mold litigation cases.
 Rhonda was a frequent speaker for the Pennsylvania Bar Institute (PBI) on that subject, as well as on real estate litigation.
 She played a pivotal role in securing a favorable result for a client in a particularly high profile case centering on fraudulent commercial leases for car dealerships, litigated in the Southern District of New York.

-After leaving private practice briefly, she returned to Cozen O’Connor in 2019, focusing on matters concerning structured settlements and life insurance as a member of the firm’s Life Insurance & Annuities group.
+After leaving private practice briefly to raise her two daughters, she returned to Cozen O’Connor in 2019, focusing on matters concerning structured settlements and life insurance as a member of the firm’s Life Insurance & Annuities group.
 She represented various major insurance and annuity companies in cases involving complex issues presented by structured settlements, as well as exposure created by the secondary market for life insurance.
 Rhonda has experience representing both for-profit and nonprofit entities.

 In addition to her practice, Rhonda serves as an adjunct professor at Widener University Delaware Law School, where she teaches Legal Methods.